james-bjss/fargate-aws-github-runner/README.md

 * If you are looking for a VM based solution head over to: [Terraform AWS GitHub Runner](https://github.com/philips-labs/terraform-aws-github-runner)
 * Fargate does not support running container based jobs from within the runner.
 AFAIK Docker-In-Docker setups are not possible on Fargate.
 * Currently this has been built with Fargate in mind, but in theory this can just as easily work on ECS.
 I will look to testing and if necessary extending this for use on ECS.
 If you try it and it works please let me know.
-* Pulling images over a NAT Gateway can incurr a lot of transfer costs.
+* Pulling images over a NAT Gateway can incur a lot of transfer costs.
 PLease consider using an S3 Gateway Endpoint to avoid this.
 (See the example TF).
 * The containers currently run as non-root.
-If you rqeuire additional tooling to be installed it may be bake these into the container images at build time.
+If you require additional tooling to be installed it may be bake these into the container images at build time.
-* Fargate has a 20GB Limit on ephemeral storage.
+* Fargate has a 200GB Limit on ephemeral storage.
 It may be possible to attach additional volumes; however this is not implemented currently.
 See: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/fargate-task-storage.html
 * Pulling container images on Fargate is not the fastest of processes and it may take a minute for the runners to launch.

 ### Limits & Quotas